 Anthocyanins, the antioxidant flavonoids that give berries their rich color, reduce inflammation in the body.
 Especially blueberries have been shown to significantly reduce inflammation.

-Reducing inflammation in the body is key to a good health and longevity.
+Reducing inflammation in the body is key to good health and longevity.
 So try incorporating more of these foods in your diet to stay healthy and avoid disease.

 Now if you have any questions about these tips, let me know in the comments down below!
 I’d be glad to help. 🙂